pauldc31/nsexec/README.md

 and [lxc](https://github.com/lxc/lxc) in order to learn all the concepts used by Linux containers, by using the same ideas an techniques used by both project.

+This tool is designed to be executed by an oridnary user.
+So, running as root will return an error.
+User namespace and mount namespaces are used by default.

 ### building
 ------------